Summertime dangers for pets

 - Slug and snail baits containing metaldehyde

-Fireworks are terrifying for many pets.
-They will often run, get lost and end up in animal shelters.
-When fireworks displays are planned, leave your pet at home and play music or the television to help disguise the noise.
+Fireworks are terrifying for many animals.
+Animals who are frightened by fireworks will often run and can get lost.
+If you anticipate fireworks in your neighbourhood, leave your furry friend at home and play music or the television to help disguise the noise.
 Close windows and blinds or curtains.
+You can also speak to your family veterinarian about anti-anxiety medication, that can be given in advance of fireworks.

 If you see an animal in distress in the heat, call 1-833-9ANIMAL or your local police.
+If an animal’s life is in immediate danger, dial 911.
 For more hot weather pet safety tips, visit ontariospca.ca.
 Remember, if it’s too hot for you, it’s too hot for your pet!